DevExpress-Examples/How-to-Calculate-Fiscal-Functions-for-Date-Time-Data-Fields/Readme.md

 <!-- default file list end -->
 # Dashboard for WinForms - How to Calculate Fiscal Functions for Date-Time Data Fields.

-This example shows how to create and register a custom functions that calculates fiscal year, quarter, and week from DateTime data fields.
+This example shows how to create and register custom functions that calculates fiscal year, quarter, and week from DateTime data fields.

 ## Overview